LeonardoResearchGroup/NetInt/README.md

 NetInt is a Java-based node-link visualization prototype designed to visualize all kinds of directed graphs.
 It was originally developed to analyze financial communities of hundreds of thousands of bank clients clustered by their money transactions.

-This visualization platform supports the visual discovery of patterns across the entire dataset, affording a view of disjoint clusters of vertices that could be filtered, zoomed in or drilled down.
-The graphical user interface allows the user to choose an aggregation attributes from a list of vertex attributes, displaying an interactive structure.
+It supports the visual discovery of patterns across the entire dataset by displaying disjoint clusters of vertices that could be filtered, zoomed in or drilled down interactively.
+The graphical user interface allows the user to get a clustered interactive structure by choosing the aggregation attribute from a list of categorical vertex attributes.

 A soon to be released version of NetInt will integrate a hierarchical visualization, allowing users to choose several aggregation attributes to display the graph as an interactive nested-tier structure.